-- BCIS 1305 Business Computer Applications.
+BCIS 1305 - Business Computer Applications.
 Three hours credit.
-Introdues and develops foundational skillsin applying essential and emerging business productivity information technology tools.
+Introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
 The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.
-Three hours lecture and one hour lab per week. - BIOL 1322 Nutrition & Diet Therapy.
+Three hours lecture and one hour lab per week.

+BIOL 1322 - Nutrition & Diet Therapy.
 Three hours credit.
 This course introduces general nutritional concepts in health and disease and includes practical applications of that knowledge.
 Special emphasis is given to nutrients and nutritional processes including functions, food sources, digestion, absorption, and metabolism.
 Food safety, availability, and nutritional information including food labels, advertising, and nationally established guidelines are addressed (Cross-listed as HECO 1322).
-Three lecture hours each week. - BIOL 1406 Biology for Science Majors I (Lecture + Lab).
+Three lecture hours each week.

+BIOL 1406 - Biology for Science Majors I (Lecture + Lab).
 Four hours credit.
 Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 The laboratory portion of the course will reinforce the fundamental principles of living organisms, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Study and examination of the concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 This course is designed for science or related majors.
 Three lecture and three lab hours each week.
+Lab fee.

-Lab fee. - BIOL 1407 Biology for Science Majors II (Lecture + Lab).
+BIOL 1407 - Biology for Science Majors II (Lecture + Lab).
 Four hours credit.
 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 The laboratory portion of the course will reinforce study of the diversity and classification of life, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 Recommended prerequisite: BIOL 1406.
 Three lecture and three lab hours each week.
+Lab fee.

-Lab fee. - BIOL 1408 Biology for Non-science Majors I (Lecture + Lab).
+BIOL 1408 - Biology for Non-science Majors I (Lecture + Lab).
 Four hours credit.
 Provides a survey of biological principles with an emphasis on humans, including chemistry of life, cells, structure, function, and reproduction.
 The laboratory portion of this course will reinforce a survey of biological principles with an emphasis on humans, including chemistry of life, cells, structure, function, and reproduction.
 THIS COURSE IS NOT INTENDED FOR SCIENCE MAJORS.
 Three lecture and three lab hours each week.
+Lab fee.

-Lab fee. - BIOL 1409 Biology for Non-science Majors II (Lecture + Lab).
+BIOL 1409 - Biology for Non-science Majors II (Lecture + Lab).
 Four hours credit.
 This course will provide a survey of biological principles with an emphasis on humans, including evolution, ecology, plant and animal diversity, and physiology.
 The laboratory portion of this course will reinforce a survey of biological principles with an emphasis on humans, including evolution, ecology, plant and animal diversity, and physiology.
 THIS COURSE IS NOT INTENDED FOR SCIENCE MAJORS.
-Three lecture and three lab hours each week, Lab fee. - BIOL 1411 General Botany (Lecture + Lab).
-Four hours credit.
-Fundamental biological concepts relevant to plant physiology, life cycle, growth and development, structure and function, and cellular and molecular metabolism.
-The role of plants in the environment, evolution, and phylogeny of major plant groups, algae, and fungi is also included.
-The laboratory portion of this course will reinforce fundamental biological concepts relevant to plant physiology, life cycle, growth and development, structure and function, and cellular and molecular metabolism.
-The role of plants in the environment, evolution, and phylogeny of major plant groups, algae, and fungi is also included.
-(This course is intended for Science Majors).
 Three lecture and three lab hours each week.
 Lab fee.